Weight-Loss Tea: These Teas May Help You Lose Weight

 Oolong tea leaves are partially oxidized (black teas, for instance, are fully oxidized), lending a smooth, but bold taste to the brew.
 Happily, they may also help boost your body’s ability to metabolize fats, reports a 2009 study published in the Chinese Journal of Integrative Medicine.
 When obese and overweight participants consumed oolong for six weeks about two-thirds lost more than 2.2 pounds and 12 percent belly fat.
 Bonus: They ended the study with healthier cholesterol and triglyceride scores.
 (Here are the best swimming workouts to burn calories).

-Black tea: May block fat absorption
+Black tea: May promote good bacteria

 Peppermint tea: Scent may curb hunger